Biblical Counseling Training For Lay Counselors

 What is the Gospel?

-- - 'gospel' = good news or good message
+- - The word 'gospel' means "good news or good message".

 KEY VERSES: 1 Corinthians 15:1-8 - “1.
 Now, brothers, I want to remind you of the gospel I preached to you, which you received and on which you have taken your stand.
 2. By this gospel you are saved, if you hold firmly to the word I preached to you.
 Otherwise, you have believed in vain.
 3. For what I received I passed on to you as of first importance: that Christ died for our sins according to the Scriptures, 4. that he was buried, that he was raised on the third day according to the Scriptures, 5. and that he appeared to Peter, and then to the Twelve.
 6. After that, he appeared to more than five hundred of the brothers at the same time, most of whom are still living, though some have fallen asleep.
 7. Then he appeared to James, then to all the apostles, 8. and last of all he appeared to me also, as to one abnormally born."

-- - He suffered and died on the cross to pay the penalty for our sins.
-(1 Corinthians 15:3)
+- - He suffered and died on the cross to pay the penalty for our sins - for those persons who put their faith in Him to have paid the eternal penalty for their sins.

-- - We all have sinned, fall short of the perfection or complete sinlessness He requires, and we are headed for and deserve (permanent) eternal punishment.
-(Romans 3:23)
+- - We all have sinned, fall short of the perfection or complete sinlessness that He requires in order for us to get into heaven, and therefore we are headed for and deserve (permanent) eternal punishment for each of our sins.

 - - By nature, the gospel advocates a 180 degree change in the direction of one's life (repentance).